Design and Manufacturing

 The Design and Manufacturing Group conducts various studies related to the design and production of mechanical systems.
 In the Design process, we have not only studied the classical optimal/robust mechanical design theory, but also the CAD/CAM application, biomechanics and HCI, and future-oriented mechanical systems combining Internet-based, tangible user interface and new media technology including service robots.
 In Manufacturing, we develop advanced manufacturing systems that incorporate a variety of micro/nano processing, molding and manufacturing theories.
 In particular, the research and design of nano-to-macro-size structures/actuators/robots using composite materials and smart materials are conducted and applied to advanced energy/environment/titration technologies such as fuel cells.

-Robot Vision Lab
+Robot Vision Laboratory

 Prof. Lim, Jongwoo

-Soft Robotics and Bionics Lab.
+Soft Robotics and Bionics Laboratory

 Prof. Park, Yong-Lae